Section E - Personnel Reviews of Administrative and Teaching Faculty

 4. Evaluation of Part-Time and Adjunct Faculty

-Continuing part-time faculty and adjunct faculty (see handbook section K for definitions of these roles) are evaluated according to the general guidelines for full-time teaching faculty outlined in this section of the handbook.
+Continuing part-time faculty and adjunct faculty (see Section L - Faculty Positions for definitions of these roles) are evaluated according to the general guidelines for full-time teaching faculty outlined in this section of the handbook.
 Evaluations are scheduled for every three years or every five courses, whichever is less frequent.
 After the first such evaluation, the Academic Dean in consultation with Faculty Affairs Committee may establish a different cycle if one is more appropriate to an individual circumstance.

 5. Evaluation of Visiting Faculty

 From time to time, visiting faculty may stay at Earlham for more than a year.
 In such cases, Faculty Affairs Committee may ask them if they wish to be evaluated using procedures analogous to those for full-time teaching faculty.
 In such cases, the evaluation is for the purpose of providing useful feedback, and a minute of evaluation that can be used, if the faculty member wishes, in applying for positions elsewhere.
 Conducting such an evaluation is not for contract renewal, and no further position at Earlham is thereby being offered or assumed.
 Faculty Affairs Committee takes account of its workload in deciding whether these evaluations can be offered.
 They are not guaranteed.
 Evaluation of visiting faculty is required if the faculty member is being considered for an additional teaching assignment.
-(For a description of Visiting Appointments, see section O of this Handbook).
+(For a description of Visiting Appointments, see Section P - Visiting Faculty Appointments of this Handbook).